When you have to write, “Clean toothpaste off walls…and cupboards,” on your to-do list, you know you have kids.

 Don’t let me get you thinking I don’t like the Earthpowder!
 I’m just honest.
 And my kids are messy. 😉

-I will say that after about half a tube, my 5yo can’t put his own toothpaste on the brush because he can’t figure out how to squeeze it properly.
+I will say that after about half a tube, one of my younger boys can’t put his own toothpaste on the brush because he can’t figure out how to squeeze it properly.
 That problem will never happen with Earthpowder, so that’s a huge plus.
 And like Earthpaste, there’s no fluoride, so kids can swallow it without worry (which means we can do our “finishing touches” anywhere in the house, not just near a sink – important for busy parents!).

 Big note: You may have noticed the Prop 65 warnings about lead on Earthpaste, and they’re on Earthpowder too.
 I am actually considering getting my kids tested, not because I think I’ll find alarming lead levels, but to put the question to rest once and for all.
 I trust this explanation from Redmond after the research I’ve done as well.